AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 The AEM Author tier is operated as a cluster of AEM author pods sharing a single content repository.
 A minimum of two pods allows for business continuity while maintenance tasks are running, or while a deployment process is happening.

-The AEM Publish tier is operated as a farm of AEM publish instances each with their own content repository of published content.
+The AEM Publish tier is operated as a farm of AEM publish instances, each with their own content repository of published content.
 Each publisher is coupled to a single Apache instance equipped with the AEM dispatcher module for a materialized view of the content, serving as the origin for the Adobe-managed CDN.
 A minimum of two pods allows for business continuity as well, but it is not unusual to see this number expanding in periods of high traffic.

 The AEM Preview tier is comprised of a single AEM node.
 This is used for quality assurance of content before publishing to the publish tier.
 Occasional downtimes, especially during deployments, can happen on the preview tier.